“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 "Oh, curious on how screwed we are now, hmm?"
 Varhi hummed sarcastically.

 “Oh, fine, since you're asking so earnestly...
 How dangerous is it?
-I don’t think I’ve even seen the worse this place has to even offer yet and but it's the most dangerous I've seen.
+I don’t think I’ve even seen the worst this place has to even offer yet and but it's still the most dangerous I've seen.
 Arguably, we could be in Kior's wasteland or something, that might be worse, subjectively, but I haven’t exactly made it far, either...

 Sairek gulped.